hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetKit budgets timeline reloads.
 High-frequency widget timelines (for example: 1–2 second timeline entries) can look great briefly, then get coalesced or throttled.

+On iOS 26 Home Screen we cannot rely on `TimelineView` schedules actually advancing; the host will often render once and then freeze the schedule.
+The approach used here is the Widgy-style one: start CoreAnimation-backed “repeat forever” sweeps once, and let the system animate the hands while the widget is visible.

+How it works:

-The clock avoids that by keeping its WidgetKit timeline **sparse** (one entry; refresh every few hours) and driving motion with `TimelineView(.animation)`:
+- The widget timeline stays **sparse** (one entry; refresh every few hours) to avoid throttling.

-- The dial/bezel render once (static).
-- The hands render inside `TimelineView(.animation(minimumInterval: …))` using `context.date`.
-- Angles are monotonic (no `mod 360`) so rotation never runs backwards at wrap boundaries.
+- The hands are driven by three phase values (seconds / minutes / hours).
+- On appearance the view **re-syncs** to the real `Date()` and starts:
+  - 60s sweep for the second hand
+  - 3600s sweep for the minute hand
+  - 43200s sweep for the hour hand
-- When the widget is off-screen, iOS may pause updates.
+- If iOS pauses the widget while off-screen, the animation pauses too.
-  - When it becomes visible again, `context.date` jumps forward and the hands “catch up” immediately.
+  - When the widget becomes visible again, the view re-syncs and restarts the sweeps so it “catches up”.

 Files:

 - `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift` uses a sparse `WidgetWeaverHomeScreenClockProvider`.
-- `WidgetWeaverWidget/Clock/WidgetWeaverClockWidgetLiveView.swift` contains the live driver (`TimelineView(.animation)`) and the DEBUG-only timestamp overlay.
+- `WidgetWeaverWidget/Clock/WidgetWeaverClockLiveView.swift` contains the CoreAnimation-backed driver.
+- `WidgetWeaverWidget/Clock/WidgetWeaverClockWidgetLiveView.swift` is a thin wrapper used by the widget.

 ### Sweeping second hand (implementation notes)